iammadhankumar/fullstack-java-interview-guide/java-interview-questions.md

 `ReentrantLock` is a class that implemented lock interface to provide syncronization, It allows the same thread to acquire the lock multiple times without getting stuck. </br>
 `ReentrantReadWriteLock` is a special type of lock that allows multiple threads to read a resource at the same time but only one thread to write.

+#### 22. What is BlockingQueue ?
+A `BlockingQueue` in Java is a queue where threads can wait if it’s full or empty.
+Threads are blocked until space becomes available for adding elements or retrieving elements in the queue.